Chukstev/Circle-7-Assignment/slides.md

 ---
 # Form Properties
 Form elements has different properties that allows us to interact with them programmatically.
 For instance, you can use the "value" property to access and modify form elements like the input and textarea.
-Thi property could be a string (input.value) or boolean(input.checked), for checkboxes and radio buttons.
-Unlike the input and textarea elements, the select element has a wider range of properties you can use to interact with a form, these properties are as follows:<br>.option<br>.value<br>.selectedIndex.
+This property could be a string (input.value) or boolean (input.checked), for checkboxes and radio buttons.
+Unlike the input and textarea elements, the select element has a wider range of properties you can use to interact with a form, these properties are as follows:
+- .option
+- .value
+- .selectedIndex.
 ---
 ---
 # Focusing: focus/blur